Erik-D-Mueller/Java-SpringMVC-Tool-Lending-Library-Software/README.md

 ## Deploying

-The project is set up and ready to be deployed to Heroku.
+The project is already set up and ready to be deployed to Heroku.
 You will need to create a new Heroku application using these commands at the root directory:

 ```
 heroku create